gauravjot/graphite-md-server/content/3_Deploying_Planum/1_Deploying_Static.md

    | Framework Preset | `Other` |
    | Root Directory   | `./`    |

-   > If you have Graphite Docs in a subdirectory, you will need to point the `Root Directory` to that subdirectory.
+   > If you have Planum Docs in a subdirectory, you will need to point the `Root Directory` to that subdirectory.

 2. Under _Building and Output Settings_, set the commands as follows: